ChaseYaoCong/main/docs/DeveloperGuide.md

 1. Application shows a list of tasks and events.
 2. User requests to update a specific event in the list by respective index.
-3. Application edit the event.
+3. Application edits the event.
 4. Application shows a updated list of tasks and events.
 Use case ends.